Toric Sylvester forms: Sylvester forms and sparse resultants

+Under the hypotheses of Theorem \ref{theo:deltapmnef} ii), and using Theorem \ref{batyrevborisov}, we get that all the summands in the above sum vanish except if $i = n+1$ and $J = \{0,\dots,n\}$.
+In this latter case, we have $H^{n + 1}_{\mathfrak{b}}(R)_{- K_X - \nu}$, which is counted with the sign $(-1)^{2(n+1)} = 1$ \cc{and has the same dimension as the rank of the free $A$-module $H^{n + 1}_{\mathfrak{b}}(C)_{- K_X - \nu}$}.
+Recalling the duality theorem, which holds under the hypotheses of Theorem \ref{theo:deltapmnef} ii), we have:

+which concludes the proof as the degree of each of the Sylvester forms $\Sylv_{\mu}$ for $x^{\mu} \in R_{\nu}$ with respect to the coefficients of $F_0$ is $1$. \end{proof}

 From the above result, we can also identify cases where the matrices $\mathbb{H}_{\alpha}$ are square matrices, and therefore their determinant (in the usual sense of the determinant of a matrix) is equal to the sparse resultant, up to a nonzero multiplicative constant.
+For this purpose, we consider to be the support of the term $K_2(F)$ in the Koszul complex; see Figure \ref{figure1} for an example.